-The hardest part of grief as well as the obvious loss of your loved one is the physical and internal changes within your self.
+The hardest part of grief aside from the obvious loss of your loved one is the physical and internal changes within your self.
 Your being.
 The body’s response is sudden and arduous, truly your mind is not conscious of what is happening to you, only what has happened to your loved one.
 Yet, it may be months or years when you notice it.
-After the shock has worn off you may have had a chance to glance at your reflection in a distant mirror and you don’t recognize who you see in the reflection.
+After the shock has worn off you may have had a chance to glance at your reflection in a distant mirror and you don’t recognize who you see.
 The you that used to be is gone.

 In that single horrible moment that I heard you were gone, a huge part of me went with you.
 A great big part of me anyway.
 So much of me disappeared the day you left and so much of me has changed that I am learning I really don’t know who I am right now.
 I question everything.
 Those of us that have lost someone so close to us often say, “I don’t know who I am anymore.”

 What happens to us?
-Our hearts are shattered and within our bodies the explosion of all that emotion and mental shock have caused so much damage we get short circuited.
+With our hearts shattered, our bodies experience an explosion of emotion and mental anguish, grief caused so much damage we get short circuited.
 It’s almost as if we are burned out.
 We are empty shells of who we used to be, left to figure out how to regain some form of who we are supposed to be now.

 I questioned how any one thing could possibly hurt so much and not kill me.
 The grief is not comparable to anything I could ever explain.
 I still cannot comprehend how I lived through the first six months after I lost you.
 How any of us did.
 The gut-retching, screaming without a sound pain you and only you alone can go through.
 I believe I know now that Konnor was watching us and trying to comfort us.
 His gentle hand on our shoulders, his tears raining down with ours.
 Perhaps he had a hand in helping us get through it.